 Talent: Talent competition provides an insight into the candidate’s preparatory and performance skills.
 This phase looks at interpretive ability and technical skill level, selection of presentation as well as the performance, stage presence and personality, and how enjoyable and relatable the performance is.

-Candidates will be allowed only two (2) practices of their talent presentation prior to the local competition.
+Delegates will be allowed only two (2) practices of their talent presentation prior to the local competition.
 These talent rehearsals will be scheduled at the discretion of the local director.